Stormwater Management for Park District

 East Bay, CA

-Since 2001, EKI has provided environmental consulting services to the East Bay Regional Parks District in the East Bay region of California.
-EKI has been assisting EBRPD with environmental matters associated with the McLaughlin Eastshore State Park and the Anthony Chabot Marksmanship Range (ACMR).
+Since 2015, EKI has provided environmental consulting services to the East Bay Regional Parks District (EBRPD or Park District) in the East Bay region of California.
+EKI has completed projects related to site assessment and characterization, remediation planning, database management, and stormwater management and compliance.